interledger/interledger.github.io/docs/markdown/glossary.md

 ## Destination Account

 The account of the receiver whose address is included in the Interledger packet.
-Note that anyone can claim to have a certain Interledger address; address ownership is not enforced.

 ## Destination Amount